earlylalo/E-com/README.md

 ## FurryFriends

 This repository is for E-commerce website project called FurryFriends project.
+A dropshipping website that is a one-stop-shop for all of the pet's needs.